pyppeteer/pyppeteer/README.md

 asyncio.get_event_loop().run_until_complete(main())
 ```

-Pyppeteer has almost same API as puppeteer.
+pyppeteer2 has almost same API as puppeteer.
 More APIs are listed in the
 [document](https://miyakogi.github.io/pyppeteer/reference.html).

 [Puppeteer's document](https://github.com/GoogleChrome/puppeteer/blob/master/docs/api.md#)
 and [troubleshooting](https://github.com/GoogleChrome/puppeteer/blob/master/docs/troubleshooting.md) are also useful for pyppeteer users.

-## Differences between puppeteer and pyppeteer
+## Differences between puppeteer and pyppeteer2

-Pyppeteer is to be as similar as puppeteer, but some differences between python
-and JavaScript make it difficult.

-These are differences between puppeteer and pyppeteer.
+pyppeteer2 strives to replicate the puppeteer API as close as possible, however, fundamental differences between Javascript and Python make this difficult to do exactly.

 ### Keyword arguments for options

 Puppeteer uses object (dictionary in python) for passing options to
-functions/methods.
-Pyppeteer accepts both dictionary and keyword arguments for
+functions/methods. pyppeteer2 accepts both dictionary and keyword arguments for
 options.

 Dictionary style option (similar to puppeteer):